pabarcgar/eva-cttv-pipeline/README.md

    * To install: "python3 setup.py install"
    * To install to develop: "python3 setup.py develop"
    * To build a source distribution: "python3 setup.py sdist"

-To build the clinvar XML parser:
-1. "cd clinvar-xml-parser"
-2. "mvn package"
-3. Two jar files will be generated in the 'target' directory, one of them including all the dependencies.

 Usage
 -------